 We are proud to partner up with Pura Worka, who's mission it is to shape work towards an art of living by giving people access to ecosystem Services in beautiful co-working destinations around the world.
 Together with them, we are creating a perfect office in paradise!

-PuraWorka and Dome Lombok are thrilled to launch the first coworking space in Lombok in the autumn of 2018!www.puraworka.com
+PuraWorka and Dome Lombok are thrilled to launch the first coworking space in Lombok in the winter of 22020!www.puraworka.com

 What is a dome, or also called super adobe structure?